 Reichtell, a Cleveland resident, has been an active leader in the community development field in Cleveland for over 25 years.
 Her experience includes housing rehabilitation and new construction, creating neighborhood parks and bike and pedestrian trails, brownfield remediation and community organizing at the neighborhood level.
 For the past seven years she served as Senior Vice President for Programs at Neighborhood Progress, Inc. in which she managed a $2 million annual grant program that invested in strategic areas around the City of Cleveland.

-Economic Opportunity Coordinator
+Economic and Communication Coordinator

 Business Development & Marketing Specialist

 Jazmyn Blockson has recently joined Campus District, Inc. as a shared employee through a collaboration with Downtown Cleveland Alliance.
 As the business development and marketing specialist, Jazmyn is working to identify new development opportunities for existing properties in the Campus District.